-Home design workflow example
+Home design workflow examples

 A home design workflow will allow designers to visualize and explain the design concepts to the owners easily.
-It is an interactive system, and a workflow simplifies the work for both stakeholders and the customers.
+It is an interactive system, and a workflow simplifies the work for both stakeholders and customers.

 A simple architectural workflow example comprises the customer search based on home plan and cost, planning company details, engaging with the home planning company, developing architectural models, reviewing designs with a structural engineer and architect, finalizing the design with the building department, and submitting it to the customer.

-Healthcare workflow example
+Healthcare workflow examples

 A healthcare workflow example helps streamline healthcare processes to provide more efficient care to patients.
 It comprises fields such as patient registration, medical history file, physician file, technician and nurse procedures, pharmacy records, and final patient health file.

-Hospitality hotel management workflow example
+Hospitality hotel management workflow examples

 Hospitality also uses workflows to better understand customer service.
 Having clear sample workflows ensures that the service provided meets the expected quality standards and that customer keeps coming back for more and recommend the hotel.

 A workflow sample of a hospitality hotel management comprises fields such as room booking, greeting (human contact), checking in, transporting luggage and bags, room service, checking out, customer service, room cleaning, and follow-up customer service.